nikkodyb/forensics-cases/challenges/rhino-hunt/report.md

 ## Introduction

 In 2004, the city of New Orleans passed a law making the possession of nine or more unique rhinoceros images a serious crime.
-The network administrator at the University of New Orleans flagged illegal rhino image traffic through their monitoring system, RHINOVORE, leading to the seizure of a USB key from one of the University’s labs.
+The network administrator at the University of New Orleans flagged illegal rhino image traffic through their monitoring system, RHINOVORE, leading to the seizure of a USB key from one of the Universityâ€™s labs.
 The USB key was imaged, and the network administrator also provided three network traces linked to the machine that had a missing hard drive.
 The main suspect is a Ph.D. student who had been using the University computer since 1972.

 This report presents the findings from the forensic analysis of the USB key image and network traces, reconstructing the suspect's activities and potentially retrieving evidence that connects to illegal rhino image trafficking.